Skip to main content

 yandex.ru

-In the query format, we will specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to check the site base by the keyword base and get positions as a result:
+In the query format, we specify a macro for substituting additional words from the file Keywords.txt, .
+This method allows checking a site database against a keyword database and obtaining positions in the result:

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's work.
+This macro will create as many additional queries as there are in the file for each source search query, totaling [number of source queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro execution.

 http://$query

-This format will add http:// to each query.
+This format will prepend http:// to each query.

 Result format: